-Non-sterile gel can be contaminated during manufacture or contaminated through use (5 to 8, 10, 11).
+Non-sterile gel can be contaminated during manufacture or contaminated through use (5 to 8, 33, 34, 10, 11).

-Outbreak investigations show that non-sterile gel can cause infections if used before or during an invasive procedure, on mucus membranes, or near non-intact skin (1, 3 to 6, 9, 12 to 17).
+Outbreak investigations show that non-sterile gel can cause infections if used before or during an invasive procedure, on mucus membranes, or near non-intact skin (1, 3 to 6, 9, 12 to 17, 33, 34).

-Evidence for the recommendations around probe covers suggests that in situations where probe covers are required, sterile gel should be used inside, and outside the probe covers where practical because of contamination risk (15, 16).
-The core working group considered that where possible, sterile gel containing probes covers should be used in preference to non-sterile gel containing products.
-Where prefilled probe covers are used and only non-sterile containing products are available, these can be used, though caution should be applied to avoid puncture (18).
+Evidence for the recommendations around probe covers suggests that in situations where probe covers are required, sterile gel should be used inside and outside the probe covers where practical because of contamination risk (15, 16).
+The core working group considered that where possible, sterile gel-containing probe covers should be used in preference to non-sterile gel-containing products.
+Where pre-filled probe covers are used and only non-sterile containing products are available, these can be used, though caution should be applied to avoid puncture (18).
 If probe covers are prepared manually these should contain sterile gel only.

-Findings of a recent outbreak investigation were suggestive of risk of serious infection in some patients after having an ultrasound procedure where non-sterile gel was used on a site followed by an invasive intervention, such as for a biopsy (19).
+Findings from outbreak investigations were suggestive of risk of serious infection in some patients after having an ultrasound procedure where non-sterile gel was used on a site followed by an invasive intervention, such as for a biopsy (19).